 It’s time-consuming and it’s backwards budgeting.

-There are times when expense tracking is a useful exercise, so it’s important to know when to do it.
+There are times when it’s useful to track expenses, so it’s important to know when to do it.

 And when not to.